What is Incremental Margin?

 By comparing the profit metric to revenue, one can estimate a company’s profitability and identify its cost structure, i.e. where most of the company’s spending is allocated.

-Moreover, profit margins can be compared versus that of industry peers to determine if the company operates more efficiently (or less efficiently) relative to its competitors.
+The profit margins of a given company can be compared to its industry peers to determine if the company operates more efficiently (or less efficiently) relative to its competitors.

 The most common profit margin metrics are the following:

-While profit margins by themselves can be very informative, another approach to analyzing them is to calculate the incremental margin, which shows the direction that profit margins are moving as a result of changes in sales.
+Profit margins can be informative as standalone metrics, yet another method to analyzing the performance of companies is to calculate the incremental margin, which shows the direction that profit margins are moving as a result of changes in revenue.

 Incremental Margin Formula